American Defense Service Medal

 A similar medal, known as the American Campaign Medal, was established in 1942, for service in the American Theater during the World War II era.

 History

 The American Defense Service Medal was established by Executive Order 8808, on 28 June 1941, by President Franklin D. Roosevelt and announced in War Department Bulletin 17, 1941.
-The criteria for the medal was announced in Department of the Army Circular 44, on 13 February 1942.
-The service ribbon design was approved by the Secretary of War and the Secretary of Navy on January 7, 1942.
+The criteria for the medal was announced in War Department Circular 44, on 13 February 1942.
+The service ribbon design was approved by the Secretary of War and the Secretary of the Navy on January 7, 1942.
 The medal was designed by Mr. Lee Lawrie, a civilian sculptor from Easton, Maryland.
 The model was approved by the Commission of Fine Arts on May 5, 1942.

 Criteria

 The medal is authorized to military members who served on active duty between President Roosevelt's declaration of a limited national emergency on September 8, 1939, and the attack on Pearl Harbor on December 7, 1941.
 Members of the United States Army, to include those in the Organized Reserve and National Guard, received this medal for any length of service during the eligibility period, provided that they were on orders to active duty for a period of twelve months or longer.
 The United States Navy excluded those reservists who were on active duty for less than ten days during the eligibility period, but otherwise the Navy, United States Marine Corps, and United States Coast Guard awarded the medal to all personnel who served on active duty at any time during the eligibility period, Regular or Reservist, provided they passed their initial physical examinations, such as in the case of those Reservists called back to extended active duty prior to the December 7, 1941, attack on Pearl Harbor, or enlisted recruits or officer candidates who entered the Navy or Marine Corps during the same period.